 Commissions - Points to consider.

 The following is in effect the small print nobody actually bothers to read as, in many ways, it is simply stating what most consider to be obvious points of courteous common sense.
 However I have put it in writing here for the benefit of those for whom it may not be obvious.
-Years of dealing with a wide variety of clients has inevitably thrown up the occasional "misunderstanding" brought about through misassumption or an inattentive client not taking note of what I have told them.
+Years of dealing with a wide variety of clients has inevitably thrown up the occasional "misunderstanding".
 As such I would encourage you to read the following and ask your forbearance and forgiveness for its lengthy nature.

 Commissioning any kind of bespoke art or craft work usually begins as a fairly open ended discussion between client and supplier about ideas and possibilities, though almost inevitably the first question asked is 'How much will it cost?'
 In short folk want a rough idea of costs to know if it's worth spending time talking about an idea in detail.
 Since the expectations of different clients along with adjectives to describe “quality” can be very subjective, without discussing a lot of the details the only reliable answer is that 'It could cost as much or as little as the client wishes to spend'.
 Consequently whilst everyone says they want “high quality” what one client may consider to be “high quality” may only be a tiny fraction of the work and cost of that which another client may consider to be “high quality”.
 So when it comes to quoting a price for any form of creative project the level of detail and style of execution can often have as much of an impact on cost as things like subject matter and size/scale which clients first focus upon.
 In light of this, although perhaps not the most helpful initial response, I usually start any discussion about costs by saying that I’ll simply tailor a project to do the best I can within the available budget and deadline.